All Episodes

 Absolutely.

-Well, I yeah, I did advance this theorem uh myself, uh you're calling to echo it.
+Well, I did advance this theorem myself.

-It i it if it's true, if we're right about this, and we have to admit here we are just speculating.
+If it's true, if we're right about this, and we have to admit here we are just speculating.

-It means that somebody at Clinton Inc.
+It means that somebody at Clinton Inc. don't think the drive-bys came up with this all on their own.

-There are there are no coincidences with the Clinton.
+There are no coincidences with the Clinton.

-So if if this swerve in drive-by coverage of the war in Iraq is indeed designed to aid Hillary, then look at how fast they turn on a dime.
+So if this swerve in drive-by coverage of the war in Iraq is indeed designed to aid Hillary, then look at how fast they turn on a dime.

 Look at it.

-Of course, we hid with puff piece on the front page of New York Times, it's not worth discussing in any great detail, other than to discuss the placement, how did it get there?
+Of course, we hit puff piece on the front page of New York Times.

 Why have we not heard about this before?

-Uh it's a strangest damn story.
+It's the strangest damn story.

 And she had a conservative father that drove her out of the house, drove her to Wellesley, drove her to the East Coast, drove her into the arms of Bill Clinton and liberals.